PubSub+ Cache Components

 The result of a cache request is indicated by return codes or events provided by the Cache Instance.
 Any messages that are returned for the request are handled through message receive callback or delegate associated with the session that the cache session is created in.

-For information on how to design an application to make cache requests and handle cache responses, refer to the following sections:
+For information on how to design an application to make cache requests and handle cache responses using the PubSub+ Messaging APIs, see Using PubSub+ Messaging APIs with PubSub+ Cache.

 - Open Middleware Agnostic Messaging API (OpenMAMA)